-From 2013 to 2014, Matt studied ceramics at the University of Wisconsin-River Falls under the mentorship of Randy Johnston and continues making ceramic vessels that reference ancient pottery traditions in Asia and the Americas.
+From 2013 to 2015, Matt studied ceramics at the University of Wisconsin-River Falls under the mentorship of Randy Johnston and continues making ceramic vessels that reference ancient pottery traditions in Asia and the Americas.

-He is currently a Professor of Geography at the University of Wisconsin-River Falls, where he teaches courses in cartography, GIS, and spatial justice.
+Matt works as a professor of Geography & GIS at the University of Wisconsin-River Falls, where he teaches courses in cartography, GIS, and spatial justice.

 How to Map a River with Gunpowder, National Geographic's All Over the Map blog, Nov.
 2016.